 The best indoor heaters run on fuel that is widely available and easily accessible.
-Using propane, kerosene, or natural gas will reduce transportation costs and alleviate potential storage problems.
-Wood is heavy and bulky which makes it the least practical and cost-effective.
+Propane, kerosene, or natural gas will reduce transportation costs and alleviate potential storage problems.
+Wood is heavy and bulky, which makes it the least practical and cost-effective.

 Kerosene, on the other hand, is widely available and affordable.
 Both propane and ethanol are relatively easy to source and won’t cost you an arm and a leg.
 Of course, sunlight is ubiquitous, especially in the summer, but a solar air heater won’t be much good if you’re hunkered down in Washington State or Buffalo, where the sun only shines for around 52 days a year.

 You can get by on something less powerful if you only want a non-electric heater to warm your house in an emergency or a significant power outage.
 A standard propane heater, for instance, can only heat around 225 square feet for up to three hours but, as it’s portable, is more than sufficient for emergency use.

 On the other hand, a wood-burning stove is designed to heat your entire house but can’t do it fast enough to be considered a viable emergency heating option.

 A high-quality kerosene heater, like the one from Dyna-Glo, offers the best value for money.
 It also uses a widely available fuel source and produces enough constant heat to warm a large room or garage.